Toll Roads in Italy: How They Work and How to Pay (Without Fines)

 Cars approaching a European motorway toll plaza

-Driving in Italy is easy; its toll system confuses almost every first-timer.
-Booths, colour-coded lanes, cards with odd names — and then there’s the ZTL in the cities, which is something else entirely and catches people out far worse.
-Here’s how Italy’s toll roads actually work, so you pay the right way and don’t get a fine months after your trip.
+Driving in Italy is easy.
+Its toll system confuses almost every first-timer: booths, colour-coded lanes, cards with odd names, and then the ZTL in the cities, which is a different problem entirely and catches people out worse than any toll ever will.
+Here’s how Italy’s toll roads work, so you pay the right way and don’t get a fine that shows up months after your trip.

 How the autostrada tolls work

-A few stretches use a fixed toll instead, but the take-a-ticket, pay-on-exit model is what you’ll meet most of the time.
-Keep the entry ticket safe — you need it to pay at the exit.
+A few stretches use a fixed toll instead of the ticket system, but take-a-ticket-pay-on-exit is what you’ll meet most of the time.
+Keep the entry ticket somewhere safe.
+You need it to pay at the exit, and losing it usually means paying the maximum fare for the whole stretch.

 Paying: the colour-coded lanes